A woman looks into the camera, calmly and quietly. She is on a journey to discover how to fall in love with yourself.

 • You Pursue Your Desires – You stop waiting for permission – you do what you need to do, for you.

-• You Stop Performing – You don’t need to be perfect to love yourself, in fact – it’s your authenticity that makes you magnetic.
+• You Stop Acting – You don’t need to be perfect to love yourself, in fact – it’s your authenticity that makes you magnetic.
 Who you are authentically, is way more interesting than any ‘perfect version’ you could pretend to be.

 • You Feel More Joy – When you stop fighting with yourself, you create space for peace and happiness.